pavuzu/technical-interview-questions/docs/Design Patterns.md

     }
     ```

-- **Using Lazy&lt;T&gt;**: In C#, you can also use the Lazy&lt;T&gt; class to achieve thread safety and lazy initialization of the Singleton instance.
-The Lazy&lt;T&gt; class handles synchronization internally and ensures that only one instance is created.
+- **Using Lazy<T>**: In C#, you can also use the Lazy<T> class to achieve thread safety and lazy initialization of the Singleton instance.
+The Lazy<T> class handles synchronization internally and ensures that only one instance is created.

     ```csharp
     public class Singleton